 The State News serves more than 60,000 readers every day with information through the newspaper and statenews.com.
 Here's a look behind the scenes at how several hundred students work together each day to publish The State News for the MSU community.

-The State News is currently hiring for the following departments: Web & Product Development, Distribution and Editorial.
+- The State News is hiring for the following departments: Web & Product Development and Distribution.
 Use the appropriate application link in the right-hand column for the department you are interested in.

 Who we are

-The State News is brought to you through the hard work of six departments:
+The State News is brought to you through the hard work of six award-winning departments:

 The business office provides support to all the other departments.
 We're also responsible for all financial matters relating to the newspaper.